Meterana pictula

 Meterana pictula is a moth of the family Noctuidae.
 It is endemic to New Zealand.
 This species has been classified as "At Risk, Declining" by the Department of Conservation.

 Taxonomy

 This species was first described in Richard Taylor's book Te Ika a Maui: or, New Zealand and its inhabitants in 1855.
 The species name, Dianthoecia pictula, was listed as a caption on the plate that illustrated the moth.
-Adam White was regarded as the artist of that plate and, as a result, the species authorship has been attributed to him.
-However Taylor does not mention White and therefore under the International Code of Zoological Nomenclature Article 50.1.1 Taylor should be attributed as the author of the species.
+Adam White has been regarded as the artist of that plate and, as a result, the species authorship has been attributed to him.
+However Taylor does not mention White.
+It has therefore be argued that under the International Code of Zoological Nomenclature Article 50.1.1 Taylor should be attributed as the author of the species.
 In 1887 Edward Meyrick, thinking he was describing a new species, named this moth Mamestra rhodopleura.
 In 1898 and in 1928 George Vernon Hudson discussed and illustrated this moth under the name Melanchra rhodopleura.

-The holotype specimen of this species has not been located.
+As at 1988 the holotype specimen of this species has not been located.